 KONGSBERG will contribute to the green transition

-We have ascertained that transition risk, which is the financial risk associated with the transition to a zero emission society, is relatively low for KONGSBERG.
+We have ascertained that transition risk, which is the financial risk associated with the transition to a zero emission society, is low to moderate for KONGSBERG.
 At the same time, it may involve a risk to us that the maritime sector is generally exposed to market and transition risk, especially related to oil and gas business, which in turn may impact on demand for our products and services.
-Changes in climate policy could result in changes to framework conditions, such as more stringent legislation or an increase in carbon pricing with the aim of reducing emissions.
-Our production is not energy-intensive, and our total emissions are low.
-Significant increases in flight prices could result in increased costs for us, but this also apply to other parties in the market and is not expected to have a major effect on our competitiveness.
+New technology could also lead to disruptive market changes.

-KONGSBERG has determined that liability risk, in the form of claims for damages linked to decisions or the lack of decisions which can in any way be connected to climate policy or climate change, is low.
+KONGSBERG has assessed that liability risk, in the form of claims for damages linked to decisions or the lack of decisions which can in any way be connected to climate policy or climate change, is low.
 This also applies to reputational risk, which can affect companies who are considered to have contributed to climate change or have not done enough to limit the effects of climate change.
 Our assessment is that our technology is part of the solution and is helping towards the transition to a zero emission society.